-Nat Output Losses on Interconnection Facilities (MW) DOI Resource Net Output Losses on interconnection Facilities (IVIVV) POI Resource (MW) Generating Facility Gen-Tie (MW) BESS (Discharging) BESS (Charging)
+Descurse Net Output Losses on Interconnection Facilities (MW) POI Resource (MW) Generating Facility Gen-Tie (MW) WDT1751 BESS (Discharge) WDT1751 BESS (Charge)

-MW (net) represents the MW value as measured on the high side of the main transfomer bank to achieve the desired MW delivery at the POI.
+\MW (net) represents the MW value as measured on the high side of the main transfomer bank to achieve the desired MW delivery at the POI.

-6. Power Factor Evaluation

-FERC Order 827 provides the reactive power requirements for newly interconnecting non-synchronous generators which requires these resources to design the facility to be capable of providing reactive power to meet power factor 0.95 as measured on the high-side of the IC's substation or other equivalent location.
+6. Power Factor Evaluation FERC Order 827 provides the reactive power requirements for newly interconnecting non-synchronous generators which requires these resources to design the facility to be capable of providing reactive power to meet power factor 0.95 as measured on the high-side of the IC's substation or other equivalent location.
 This capability should be dynamic.
+Furthermore, any additional facilities required to meet the reactive power factor requirements must be installed and operational before the Generating Facility performs initial synchronization.

 Base case power flow was evaluated to determine reactive power losses internal to the Generating Facility to ascertain if the reactive capability of the Generating Facility is adequate to supply these losses and meet the power factor requirements.
-A summary of the power factor evaluation is provided in the table below.
+A summary of the power factor evaluation is provided in the Table E.3 below.